JuliaAI/MLJ.jl/docs/src/learning_networks.md

 ## The learning network API

-Two new julia types are part of learning networks: `Source` and `Node`.
+Two new julia types are part of learning networks: `Source` and `Node`, which share a common abstract supertype `AbstractNode`.

 Formally, a learning network defines *two* labeled directed acyclic graphs (DAG's) whose nodes are `Node` or `Source` objects, and whose